fsschneider/DeepOBS/docs/api/analyzer.rst

 Analyzer
 ============

-DeepOBS uses the analyzer class to get meaning full outputs from the results created by the runners.
+DeepOBS uses the analyzer module to get meaning full outputs from the results created by the runners.
 This includes:

 - Getting the best settings (e.g. best ``learning rate``) for an optimizer on a specific test problem.